tshepang/rustc-walkthrough/README.md

    for borrow checking)

-1. borrow checking (what makes Rust you-neek) examples of what happens at this stage:
+1. borrow checking (what makes Rust you-neek)

+   Examples of what happens at this stage:
    - bindings can't be used uninitialised
    - values can't be accessed once moved
    - values can't be moved while still borrowed